 Contraindications for Cystolithotomy

-Contraindications for planned surgery are: coagulation disorders, untreated urinary tract infection, bladder cancer.
+Contraindications for planned surgery are coagulation disorders, untreated urinary tract infections, and bladder cancer.

 Surgical Technique of Cystolithotomy